 The meaning of eagle spirit animal remains the same no matter where we look.
 Eagle spirit animal is the messenger of the gods and the lord of the birds.
 There are sixty species of eagles around the world and copious legends in every culture to match.
-Eagle is synonymous with the freedom, vision and enlightenment.
+Eagles are synonymous with the freedom, vision and enlightenment.

 Eagle has a number of adaptations to his vision that allow him to see anywhere from 4 to 8 times better than humans.
-He has five times more light-sensitive cells in his eyes, one million cells to be exact, than we do.
+There are five times more light-sensitive cells in eagle’s eyes, one million cells to be exact, than in a human’s.
 He sees five basic colors when we see only three.
 He has two or three deep fovea at the back of each eye that act as telephoto lenses, which enable him to judge the distance to an object (stereoscopic vision) as well as discern details at great distances.
 We only have one shallow fovea per eye.
 Studies have shown that eagle can see a rabbit up to two miles away.
 Eagle also has a well-developed supraorbital ridge that shades his eyes from sunlight, reducing glare.

 A Godly Bird